sirkapil/nehu/pages/date.md

 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes, i can act like a child in front of you (Childish Nature) 😇
 + There is an innocent kid☺, arrogant warrior 😎, blunt writer  and dirty humourous fellow 🙈 in me.
 + I have good reading and writing skills (luckily).
 So, you can expect handwritten romantic letters 📜 with chocolate bars🍫 occasionally.
 + I'm a retro type outdated fashion fellow.
-Usually, can be seen in formals.
-But, We can go for shopping of latest fashionable stuffs 🎩
+Usually, can be seen in formals, and wear those oufits in which i'm comfotable rather than wearing to impress someone.
+But, yeah we can go for shopping of latest fashionable stuffs 🎩
 + I'm an average boy with an average complexion and look.
 So, no girls 🙅 would snatch me from you.
 + I love traditional girl for dating over modern torn jeans girl. 🙋
 + I love girl who wear less makeup for dating over girl wearing lots of makeup. 🙍🙅